 At the Art of Coaching Champions Clinic, two high school coaches, Tod Mattox (The Bishop's School) and Tina Kinkead (La Jolla Country Day), participated in a Question & Answer session to talk through a popular question:

-What is the ideal number of players for a high school roster?
+How many players are on a high school volleyball team and what is the ideal number of players for a high school roster?

-Here are their answers:
+Here are their answers.

 Tina Kinkead: "12 is ideal for practice"

 In response to this question, Coach Kinkead responded that the answer “largely depends on the philosophy of your teams.
 I wish I could give you the perfect number.
 I will try to explain the way my program looks at it.

 We do not have cuts at tryouts.
 Our philosophy for our novice team is that everyone learns the game and gets playing time in each match but not necessarily equal playing time.
 Winning is not at the forefront for our novice team; it is about development and learning the game.
 We can have up to 16 girls.
 This is not ideal, but it works for our philosophy.”